Taking the Hokkaido Shinkansen from Tokyo to Sapporo

 JR Pass and JR Hokkaido Rail Passes

 The full journey from Tokyo to Shin-Hakodate-Hokuto is covered by the Japan Rail Pass.
-Additionally, the JR East–South Hokkaido Rail Pass includes travel between Tokyo and southern Hokkaido, but does not include the Shinkansen.
+Additionally, the JR East–South Hokkaido Rail Pass includes travel on most forms of transport between Kanto (Tokyo), Tohoku and southern Hokkaido.

 If you only need a pass for within Hokkaido, the JR Hokkaido Rail Pass and the Hokkaido Free Pass cover travel between Shin-Hakodate-Hokuto and Sapporo.